ikbal-nayem/kalpurush-modified/README.md

 # Kalpurush Font Modification for pdfMake

-A modified version of the Kalpurush font optimized for use with the pdfMake JavaScript library.
+A modified version of the Kalpurush font optimized for use with [pdfMake](https://github.com/bpampuch/pdfmake) JavaScript library.

 ## Problem Statement